 |Paul Reubens (Pee Wee Herman) as a waiter at the Chez Paul restaurant|

 None of this should detract from the obvious merits of The Blues Brothers.
 It's mentioned merely to call attention to talking points and food for thought impossible to ignore when watching a nearly 40-year-old film.

-I consider The Blues Brothers to be a classic, but to true fans of blues and R&B, Aykroyd and Belushi are a bit like the Jayne Meadows and Nanette Newman of Soul: if you want to see Aretha Franklin and James Brown on the screen, you have to take Jake and Elwood in the bargain.
+I consider The Blues Brothers to be a classic, but to true fans of blues and R&B, Aykroyd and Belushi are a bit like the Jayne Meadows (wife of Steve Allen) and Nanette Newman (wife of director Bryan Forbes) of Soul: if you want to see Aretha Franklin and James Brown on the screen, you have to take Jake and Elwood in the bargain.

 |Steven Spielberg as the Cook County Office Clerk|